 We’ve made things easier for you by featuring 19 top publishers of humor books below.

 Andrews McMeel Publishing is ideal for authors who ace in satire and humor.
-With a history spanning back to almost four decades, the platform was founded by Jim Andrews and John McMeel with the sole aim of distributing quirky, unconventional and creative tales in both fiction and non-fiction.
+With a history spanning back to almost four decades, the platform was founded by Jim Andrews and John McMeel with the sole aim of distributing quirky, unconventional, and creative tales in both fiction and non-fiction.
 Since the 1970s, this publishing house has distributed leading titles from award-winning authors.
-Whether it’s comic fiction like Calvin and Hobbes or the more quintessentially popular fiction like ‘How to Be Successful without Hurting Men’s Feelings’; Andrews McMeel have covered them all.
-In case you’re a newbie humor author who’s looking to gain a solid footing in the publishing industry- send in a copy of your manuscript here.
+Notable humor books include Fangs by Sarah Andersen, Texts from Mittens: The Friends and Family Edition by Angie Bailey, and The Escape Manual for Introverts by Katie Vaz.
+Andrew McMeel Publishing publishes around 150 books annually and they are currently open to submissions for humor books.
+Submissions can be made by filling out this form.

 Nestled in the White Plains, the commercial hub of New York, Peter Pauper Press was established with the collaborative efforts of Peter Beilenson and his wife, Edna Beilenson.
-They decided to create this platform to represent cookbooks and the much-underrated humor books.
+They decided to create this platform to represent cookbooks and the much underrated humor books.
 And guess what?
 Ninety years down the line, their efforts proved to be a massive success.
 Over the last couple of decades, Peter Pauper Press increased their reach by collaborating with leading magazines and coming up with gift and stationery delivery services.
-They’ve represented many leading authors and have been highly lauded for their excellent services.
+They have worked with many leading authors and have been highly lauded for their excellent services.
 Cats @ Work by Kathy Weller is one of their popular humour titles.
 Peter Pauper Press is currently welcoming humor book submissions targeted to women.
 Authors can post their work with a brief cover letter, details about the potential market for their book, an author bio, and additional information.
 More details about the submission policies can be found here.

 4. Quirk Books